We may earn money or products from the companies mentioned in this post.(Last Updated On: May 10, 2023)

 - Chill for 30 minutes in the fridge and then preheat oven to 350 degrees F.

 - Roll tablespoon amounts of dough between your palms to form a ball, then roll in sugar and place on a baking tray covered with parchment paper.
 Repeat with remaining dough.
+This cookie scoop comes in handy!

 - Bake for 12-14 minutes, or until the bottoms begin to slightly brown.